makersacademy/rps-challenge/README.md

 $ bundle
 $ rackup
 ```
-rackup will launch app.rb and show the 4 digit port number (ex.
-5678).
+rackup will launch app.rb and show the 4 digit port number (ex. port=5678).
 In your browser type in http://localhost:5678

-You will see the starting page
+You will see the starting page there

 === Approach ===
 ---------